Education Coordinator

 • Must be self-motivated and able to work alone and without supervision much of the time.

-• Good analytical thought process, including problem solving and decision-making skills and abilities.
+• Good analytical thought process, including problem-solving and decision-making skills, and

-• Solid computer-proficiency skills and abilities, including membership or related programs, applications, and databases as well as Microsoft Outlook, Work, Excel, and PowerPoint.
+• Solid computer proficiency skills and abilities, including Microsoft Outlook, Word, Excel, and PowerPoint.

-• Must be available to work a variable schedule to include evenings, weekends and certain Holidays.
+• Must be available to work a variable schedule, including evenings, weekends, and certain holidays.

 • Regularly performs tasks with hands and fingers for grasping and holding objects.